PyLink/PyLink/docs/technical/hooks-reference.md

 At this time, commands that are handled by protocol modules without returning any hook data include PING, PONG, and various commands sent during the initial server linking phase.

 ## Changes

+* 2019-07-01 (2.1-alpha2)
+   - KILL and QUIT hooks now always include a non-empty `userdata` key.
+Now, if a QUIT message for a killed user is received before the corresponding KILL (or vice versa), only the first message received will have the corresponding hook payload broadcasted.
 * 2018-12-27 (2.1-dev)
    - Add the `affected_servers` argument to SQUIT hooks.
 * 2018-07-11 (2.0.0)